 The Buldak Trend

-Do you like ‘Buldak Ramen’?
+Do you like ‘Buldak Ramyun’?
 I absolutely love it!
 Whenever I miss spicy Korean food, I often reach for Buldak.
 It’s one of those comforting dishes that brings the taste of Korean fiery heat, especially abroad where it’s harder to find spicy food.

 Lately, it seems like the Buldak trend has gone global.
 Even here in Belgium, almost every supermarket sells Buldak, and sometimes it’s sold out!
 Considering how spicy it is for even many Koreans, it’s fascinating that there’s even a “Buldak Challenge” trending among people worldwide.
 It’s amazing because, when I was studying in Canada, my host mom tried Shin Ramyun (which is less spicy than Buldak) and ended up with tears in her eyes, haha